 If you own an underlying stock or other security, a protective put position involves purchasing put options, on a share-for-share basis, on the same stock (watch video to the right).
 This is in contrast to a covered call which involves selling a call on a stock you own.
 Options traders who are more comfortable with call options can think of purchasing a put to protect a long stock position much like a synthetic long call.

-The primary benefit of a protective put strategy is it insures against losses during a price decline in the underlying asset, while still allowing for capital appreciation if the stock increases in value.
-Of course, there is a cost to any insurance: in the case of a protective put, it is the price of the option.
+The primary benefit of a protective put strategy is it protects against losses during a price decline in the underlying asset, while still allowing for capital appreciation if the stock increases in value.
+Of course, there is a cost to any protection: in the case of a protective put, it is the price of the option.
 Essentially, if the stock goes up, you have unlimited profit potential (less the cost of the put options), and if the stock goes down, the put goes up in value to offset losses on the stock.